alegrey91/systemd-service-hardening/README.md

 WantedBy=multi-user.target
 ```

-Checking the security analysis through `systemd-analyze security` we obtain the following result:
+Checking the security exposure through `systemd-analyze security` we obtain the following result:

 ![](./service-start.png)

 The security value is actually **9.6**/**10** and is marked as **UNSAFE**.

-Let's see now, how to harden the current service to be marked as safe.
+Let's see now, how to harden the current service to make it safer.

-N.B.
-Not all of the following directives are really useful for the current service.
-It's just a demonstration on how to reduce the exposure of a generic systemd service.
+**N.B.** Not all of the following directives will be useful for the current service.
+It's just a demonstration on how to reduce the exposure for a generic systemd service.